mjordan/islandora_workbench_docs/docs/logging.md

-Islandora Workbench writes a log file for all tasks to `workbench.log` in the workbench directory, unless you specify an alternative log file location using the `log_file_path` configuration option, e.g.:
+Islandora Workbench writes a log file for all tasks to a file named "workbench.log" in the workbench directory, unless you specify an alternative log file location using the `log_file_path` configuration option, e.g.:

 `log_file_path: /tmp/mylogfilepath.log`